 Tax Related Identity Theft

-One of the most common ways an identity thief can capture your SSN and personal information, is through phishing.
+Firstly, one of the most common ways an identity thief can capture your SSN and personal information, is through phishing.
 Phishing is a scam intended to trick you into revealing your SSN and/or personal information.
 These phishing scams typically come in the form of a fraudulent email, or even a phone call, where the identity thief will disguise themselves as an IRS official requesting your personal information.
 Remember, the IRS will never contact you via email, so make sure to immediately delete any IRS scams that appear in your email inbox.
 If you receive a suspicious phone call from the IRS, it is in your best interest to confirm the IRS employee’s identity by calling the official IRS hotline at 1-800-829-1040.

 - File your tax returns yourself, or through a trusted accountant or tax return agency.

 - File your tax returns on time, do not delay!

 - Regularly check your credit report for irregular activity.

 - Enable fraud alerts with your credit and banking institutions.

 - Your SSN card should be in a secure place.
 Not in your wallet, purse, or hand-bag.